dgraph-io/dgraph/contrib/systemd/multi-nodes/README.md

   * zero peer nodes - peer nodes, e.g. `zero1`, `zero2`, that point to the zero leader
 * alpha nodes - configured similarly, e.g. `alpha0`, `alpha1`, `alpha2`, that point to list of all zero nodes

 > **NOTE** These commands are run as root using bash shell.

 ## All Nodes (Zero and Alpha)

-On all systems that will run a dgraph service, create `dgraph` group and user.
+On all systems that will run a Dgraph service, create `dgraph` group and user.

 ```bash
 groupadd --system dgraph